madhav2302/twitter-simulator/README.md

 Implemented all the listed functionalities in a simulation for 100 users when the application starts.
 The simulation registers 100 users which post tweets with hashtags and mentions.
 All the functionalities can also be accessed using the web interface.
+Please check the video demo of the functionalities https://youtu.be/zZnRoKCYuj8

 1. User Registration
 2. User Login